 Ffion E Boehme, Mia Edwards, Rylea E Mcdonald, and Emoni Tatum undergraduate students majoring in Sociology, have been awarded the Dr. Willie Pearson, Jr., Academic Excellence in Sociology Scholarship for 2021-22.

-Erin Dunn won the 2020-2021 Outstanding Sociology Paper Prize.
-Erin won with her entry "Theoretical Analysis of Inequality of Minooka, Illinois."
-For her efforts, Erin received a $250 award, as well as a certificate documenting the accomplishment.
+Valeria Beltran, won the 2021-2022 Outstanding Sociology Paper Prize.
+Valeria won with her entry "The Costs and Benefits of Dating Apps."
+For her efforts, Valeria received a $250 award, as well as a certificate documenting the accomplishment.

 Erin Dunn, an undergraduate student majoring in Sociology, has been awarded the 2020-21 Louis and Monica Petroff Memorial Scholarship.

 Jaylin S. Haley, an undergraduate student majoring in Sociology, has been awarded the 2020-21 Baer Scholarship in Sociology.